-- 1) Pay all bills by the due date. - 2) Notify all creditors of any name and/or address change. - 3) Keep the number of credit cards to a minimum.
-Lenders calculate the total credit line on all credit cards, even if they are paid in full.
+- 1) Pay all bills by the due date. - Notify all creditors of any name and/or address change. - 3) Keep the number of credit cards to a minimum.
+Ironically, credit card companies inundate students with offers.
+Lenders then calculate the total credit line on all credit cards, even if they are paid in full.
+Therefore, you should cancel or refuse any unneeded credit cards to reduce the potential amount you can use.
 Stay within 30% of your credit limit to maintain a good credit score and manage your balances. - 4) Manage your checking and savings accounts well.
 Pay special attention to electronic transactions and automatic bill payments, and review your statements each month.
 Finally, explore overdraft protection with your bank. - 5) Periodically review your credit report to correct any errors and to keep yourself informed.